 CPAS uses a mesh generation algorithm which determines the mesh refinement according to user specified domains and target resolutions no matter what shapes and how large variations of resolution they can be.
-Meanwhile, it guarantees the generated mesh is fully well-staggered and does not cause problems in real simulation.
+Meanwhile, the generated mesh is fully well-staggered and does not cause problems in real simulation.

 Old mesh generation algorithms like Lloyd algorithm cannot handle steep resolution transition well, and obtuse triangles are often uncontrollably generated in Delaunay triangularization, a well-known issue in MPAS-A’s mesh generation for years.
 With obtuse triangles in the dual mesh, the relevant part in the Voronoi primal mesh are called poorly-staggered or off-centered.
 It is well-known that these poorly-staggered parts generate error in dynamic core of MPAS.